petabridge/akka-bootcamp/src/Unit-3/lesson4/README.md

 One of the first questions developers ask once they learn [how Akka.NET actors work](http://petabridge.com/blog/akkadotnet-what-is-an-actor/) is&hellip;

-> If actors can only process one message at a time, can I still use `async` methods or `Task<T>` objects inside my actors?
+> "If actors can only process one message at a time, can I still use `async` methods or `Task<T>` objects inside my actors?"

 *Yes!* You can still use asynchronous methods and `Task<T>` objects inside your actors - using the `PipeTo` pattern (instead of using `await`)!